haifahrul/algoritma-priority/README.md

 ------------

 Don't forget to setup, follow these instruction:
-1. Open your root *jadwal-kuliah-elektro* with CMD / CLI
+1. Open your root *FOLDER* with CMD / CLI
 2. run ``` php init ```

 Set cookie validation key in `config/web.php` file to some random secret string: